-B. Route Selection and Propagation
+4.2 Route Selection and Propagation

 The simulator models how each AS selects and propagates a best route for a prefix.
 Following conventional business practices, an AS exports its best route to a peer or provider only if the route was learned from a customer; in contrast, an AS always exports its best route to its customers.
 For each AS, the simulator models a decision process with three main steps.
 First, the routes with highest local preference are selected; highest preference is given to routes announced by customers, then peers, and finally providers.
 Next, routes with the shortest AS paths are chosen.
 If multiple routes remain, the route learned from the neighbor with the lowest AS number is arbitrarily chosen as the tie-breaker.
 The simulator does not model other steps in the decision process, which relate to details of intra-AS topology and routing.
-When PGBGP is enabled, suspicious routes are ranked lower than trusted routes before the local-preference step.
+When PGBGP is enabled, suspicious routes are ranked lower than trusted routes either before or after the local-preference step, depending upon the configuration of the simulator.

 The simulator propagates routes by visiting the originator's neighbors in breadth-first order.
 Upon reception of the new route, the neighbors run the decision process and propagate the route to their neighbors if it is selected as the best route.
 Cycles are avoided by ignoring routes that contain the receiving AS in the path.
 The propagation process continues until all of the ASs' best routes have stabilized.
-Every experiment terminated successfully, consistent with the observation in Section III-B that the routing system should converge.
+Every experiment terminated successfully, consistent with the observation in Section 3.4 that the routing system should converge.